pytchlang/pytch-tutorials/multiple-choice-quiz/tutorial.md

 # Multiple choice quiz

-In this project we're going to make a quiz, where the player has to choose between three possible answers.
+In this project we're going to make a quiz, where the player has to choose between three possible answers to each question.

 ---